hungrybluedev/klonol/README.md

 ### Setting the variables

-The following variables need to be set in a file called `credentials.toml`.
+The following variables need to be set in a file called `credentials.toml`. both github and gittea will use these same variables, so if you want to have github and gittea credentials saved in the same file at the same time, simply comment out the ones you don't want to use.
 | Name                | Description                                                                              | Compulsory |
 | ------------------- | ---------------------------------------------------------------------------------------- | ---------- |
 | USERNAME            | The github or gittea username whose repositories are to be queried                       | Yes        |